Kristen Sparrow • October 24, 2019

 Fifteen female pSS subjects used the nVNS device twice daily a 26-day period.
 At baseline, blood was drawn before and after application of the gammaCore device for 90 sec over each carotid artery.
 The following fatigue-related outcome measures were collected at baseline, day 7 and day 28: EULAR patient reported outcome index, profile of fatigue (Pro-F), visual analogue scale of abnormal fatigue, and Epworth sleepiness scale (ESS).
 Whole blood samples were stimulated with 2 ng/mL lipopolysaccharide (LPS) and the supernatant levels of IFNγ, IL12-p70, TNFα, MIP-1α, IFNα, IL-10, IL-1β, IL-6, and IP-10 were measured at 24 hours.
 In addition, clinical hematology and flow cytometric profiles of whole blood immune cells were analyzed.

-Pro-F and ESS scores were significantly reduced across all three visits.
-LPS-stimulated production of IL-6, IL-1β, IP-10, MIP-1α, and TNFα were significantly reduced over the study period.
+Pro-F(profile of fatigue) and ESS (Epworth sleepiness scale) scores were significantly reduced across all three visits.
+Lipopolysaccharide LPS-stimulated production of IL-6, IL-1β, IP-10, MIP-1α, and TNFα were significantly reduced over the study period.
 Patterns of NK- and T-cell subsets also altered significantly over the study period.
 Interestingly, lymphocyte counts at baseline visit correlated to the reduction in fatigue score.

 The vagus nerve may play a role in the regulation of fatigue and immune responses in pSS and nVNS may reduce clinical symptoms of fatigue and sleepiness.
 However, a sham-controlled follow-up study with a larger sample size is required to confirm the findings.